ghosert/VimProject/note.md

 ### Build Note taking system in neovim

-- [ ] mimic remember the milk or build my own note taking system, where to save ./neovim.md
-- [ ] try obsidian.nvim
 - [ ] Move zybuluo TODOs to here.
+- [x] mimic remember the milk or build my own note taking system
 - [x] Make neovim support markdown
 - [x] based on markdown, articles can have a link to jump, check [[neovim-tips#Tips for Marksman]]
 - [x] Reduce the file size of ~/VimProject